-I. MARGARITO B. TEVES, Filipino, of legal age, and a resident of after having been duly sworn to in accordance with law do
+I. MARGARITO B. TEVES, Filipino, of legal age, and a resident of after having been duly sworn to in accordance with law do hereby declare that:

-- 1. I am a nominee for independent director of Petron Corporation and have been its independent director since May 20, 2014. - 2.
-I am affiliated with the following companies or organizations:
+I am a nominee for independent director of Petron Corporation and have been its independent director since May 20, 2014.

+2. I am affiliated with the following companies or organizations: